If you are looking for warm, fluffy, and perfectly-proofed Homemade Ladi Pav and Buns, then this is THE recipe for you!

 4. After 30 minutes, the dough will expand and double in size.

-NOTE – If your Instant Pot doesn’t have a ‘yogurt setting,’ then you have to ferment it naturally in a warm oven.
+NOTE – If your Instant Pot doesn’t have a ‘yogurt setting,’ you must ferment it naturally in a warm oven.

 Step 3- Knead the dough.
 Often overlooked, but this is an essential step in bread making.